 The Internal Revenue Service began accepting 2019 returns on Jan.
 27. If you need assistance figuring out the often-complex tax rules, you can take advantage of free preparation and advice from AARP Foundation, the IRS, volunteer organizations and some commercial tax advisors.

-No matter where you live, here’s where to get help.
+Here’s where to get help.

-A federal grant program provides tax preparation assistance to those 60 and older from IRS-certified volunteers.
+A federal grant program provides tax preparation assistance, particularly to those 60 and older from IRS-certified volunteers.
 (Most TCE sites are operated by AARP Foundation Tax-Aide.)
 For more information, call 888-227-7669 toll-free or check online.

-Under another federal grant program, IRS-certified VITA volunteers provide tax-preparation services to older Americans, low- and moderate-income filers, people with disabilities and those with limited English language skills.
+Under another federal grant program, IRS-certified VITA volunteers provide tax-preparation services to people who generally have income of $56,000 or less, as well as those with disabilities or limited English language skills.
 Call 800-906-9887 to find a nearby VITA site.
 Online assistance is also available.

 For ways to save and more, get AARP’s monthly Money newsletter.

 Help is also available at local IRS offices that host a Taxpayer Assistance Center.
 All TACs now operate by appointment; services may vary by office.
 Check the IRS site to find a location near you.

-Do-it-yourself online options.
-Several for-profit tax providers offer online filing tools, including no-cost filing for federal 1040 and state returns (those with complex filing needs, like freelancers or business owners, typically need to pay for upgraded versions of these tools).
-Check H&R Block’s free online tax filing, Intuit’s TurboTax, Credit Karma Tax, TaxAct, DIY Tax and TaxSlayer Simply Free.
+Several for-profit tax providers offer online filing tools, including no-cost filing for federal 1040 and sometimes state returns (those with complex filing needs, like freelancers or business owners, typically need to pay for upgraded versions of these tools).
+Check H&R Block’s free online tax filing, Intuit’s TurboTax, Credit Karma Tax, TaxAct and TaxSlayer Simply Free.

-Your local tax professional.
 The National Society of Accountants says nearly 90 percent of accountants and tax prep professionals offer free client consultation and can help you decide if it makes sense for you to file on your own.